 A Prelude Over Mathematics

-This section was labeled under mathematics.
+This section was labeled under, or is related to mathematics.

 The following is an inverted part from a long note I’ve been working on recently named “Notes on Mathematics”, however not ready yet to be published (can’t be sure if it will ever be), but I felt the need to publish this part however.